BA-Mahesh/Telecust---KNN-Project/README.md

 ## Summary :
 Successfully built the KNN model and tested, found that the accuray in not that great and hence, further performance optimization is required like (Dimensionality Reduction, HPO, Change the ML algorithm)

+Note : I have solved this case study just to "build and understand the KNN".
+(Helpful for Beginners to understand the concept)